ParkChicago begins citywide expansion after successful West Loop pilot program

-Chicago Parking Meters LLC (CPM) is the third-largest metered parking system in the United States and the largest system privately operated under a concession agreement.
-CPM is responsible for the operation, management, maintenance, and rehabilitation of Chicago's on-street parking, and since 2009 has invested over $35 million in system modernization and customer service improvements.
-With electronic pay boxes at all of the approximately 36,000 metered spaces in the city’s downtown and neighborhood areas and proficient maintenance processes, it is one of the most sophisticated parking operations in the U.S. and has resulted in Chicago being ranked #1 in the world for on-street parking in IBM’s 2011 Global Parking Survey.
-CPM, through its philanthropy program, CPM Community Partners, serves Chicago’s communities by investing both time and money in youth-focused organizations across the city.
+Chicago Parking Meters, LLC (CPM) operates the third-largest metered parking system in the United States and the largest system privately operated under a concession agreement.
+CPM is responsible for the operation, management, maintenance and rehabilitation of Chicago's on-street parking.
+Since 2009, CPM has invested over $40 million in system modernization and customer service improvements.
+With electronic meter boxes serving all of the approximately 36,000 metered spaces in the city’s downtown and neighborhood areas and efficient maintenance processes, it is one of the most sophisticated parking operations in the U.S. and was ranked #1 in the world for on-street parking in IBM’s 2011 Global Parking Survey.
 For more information, please visit www.chicagometers.com.

 PassportParking, Inc. (Passport) is an industry leader in providing integrated cloud-based parking solutions, operating in more than 70 jurisdictions.
 The company provides the most advanced technology and equipment in an enterprise suite that allows parking providers and owners to manage parking and enforcement operations more effectively and efficiently.
 Passport is PCI DSS Level 1-compliant, the highest achievable certification in the credit card industry.
 For more information, please visit www.passportparking.com.